 Under the Proposed Action water from the residential lots would discharge to the golf course areas and be managed in the pipe and drainage ditch network.
+The HOA and Club would need to enter into an agreement guaranteeing that stormwater runoff from the development would be permanently managed in the Club's stormwater drainage system and that the system would be permanently maintained to accommodate such runoff.
 As noted, above the design of the distribution of the flow has been maintained at current levels with the exception of discharge through the Delancey Cove flood gates and channel under culverts in the vicinity of Eagle Knolls Road which would increase 17%.
 To address these flows, the drainage channel to Delancey Cove is proposed to the upgraded to handle increased flow.